loti-ibrahimi/Football-Club-Database/README.md

-# Football-Club-Database
+# Football Club Database
-This is a Database Implementation of an EER diagram (Football Club).
+This is a Database Implementation of an EER diagram for a football club.